flatwhatson/expand-region-subword/README.md

 ## License

-Copyright (C) 2019 Andrew Whatson
+Copyright (C) 2019  Free Software Foundation, Inc.

-Author: Andrew Whatson <whatson@gmail.com>
-Keywords: marking region

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by